From each according to his ability, to each according to his needs: Origin of the phrase

-Debates on the idea
+Application

 Marx delineated the specific conditions under which such a creed would be applicable—a society where technology and social organization had substantially eliminated the need for physical labor in the production of things, where "labor has become not only a means of life but life's prime want".
 Marx explained his belief that, in such a society, each person would be motivated to work for the good of society despite the absence of a social mechanism compelling them to work, because work would have become a pleasurable and creative activity.
 Marx intended the initial part of his slogan, "from each according to his ability" to suggest not merely that each person should work as hard as they can, but that each person should best develop their particular talents.

 Claiming themselves to be at a "lower stage of communism" (i.e. "socialism", in line with Vladimir Lenin’s terminology), the Soviet Union adapted the formula as: "From each according to his ability, to each according to his work (labour investment)".
 This was incorporated in Article 12 of the 1936 Constitution of the Soviet Union, but described by Leon Trotsky as an "inwardly contradictory, not to say nonsensical, formula".

+Criticism

+As early as in 1900, Frederick Charles Hicks criticized the concept "according to his needs" as follows.
+There are no issues with this principle as long as there is enough of everything for everybody.
+But this is not the case and probably never will be, because "man's wants tend always to outstrip his ability to supply them....
+[Therefore] it will be necessary to have an agency for determining relative amounts of men's needs."
+Which will eventually lead to "absolutism and slavery".